Knowledge of Uncertain Worlds: Programming with Logical Constraints: DA logic

 \begin{myexample} For the example kunit \co{win\_unit} given earlier in this section, the following kunit is an instantiation of the win-not-win game with different predicates for moving and winning: \begin{code} kunit win2\_unit: use win\_unit (move = move2, win = win2) \end{code}\Vex{-3} \end{myexample}

-In many logic languages, including our prior work on founded semantics \cite{LiuSto20Founded-JLC}, a program is an unstructured set of rules and facts.
-The structure and re-use provided by kunits is vital for development of large practical applications.
+In many logic languages, including our prior work on founded semantics \cite{LiuSto18Founded-LFCS,LiuSto20Founded-JLC}, a program is an unstructured set of rules and facts.
+The structure and re-use provided by kunits is vital for expressing knowledge modularly, building large conceptual models, and developing large practical applications.

 \mypar{Referencing founded semantics}